JakeChampion/fetch/README.md

 ### Caveats

-The `fetch` specification differs from `jQuery.ajax()` in mainly two ways that bear keeping in mind:

 * The Promise returned from `fetch()` **won't reject on HTTP error status** even if the response is an HTTP 404 or 500.
 Instead, it will resolve normally, and it will only reject on network failure or if anything prevented the request from completing.

-* By default, `fetch` **won't send or receive any cookies** from the server, resulting in unauthenticated requests if the site relies on maintaining a user session.
-See [Sending cookies](#sending-cookies) for how to opt into cookie handling.

 #### Handling HTTP error statuses